bougou/sail/docs/en/component.md

       port: 9300
 ```

-How to access this component if just `port` is configured?
+So, the question is, how to access this component if just `port` is configured?

 As for those deployed components (`enabled: true`), their hosts information are kept in the hosts inventory file `<target_name>/<zone_name>/hosts.yaml`。
-So, you don't have to configure the `host` field.
+So, you don't have to configure the `host` field here.

 And no matther `external` is `true` or `false`, Sail does not recommend to directly reference the fields
 under `services` in your actual ansible or helm code.
 Sail recommends to use `computed`.

 ### Component Computed

-The keys of Computed is one-to-one for Services.
+The keys of Computed is one-to-one mapping to Services.

 Sail will apply a computation prodedure for each service under `services`,
 and set the computed object to `computed`.

-Never directly to edit or change the values under `computed`.
+Never directly to edit or change the values under `computed`, it will be computed and overrite every time sail runs.

 The computation procedure is different according to value of `external`.

-#### `external: true`
+#### For `external: true`

 The computation is relatively simple: